quan612/TestPlaneTicket/README.md

 ## Getting Started
 The test can be run as TestNG test, using @Test annotations or using Cucumber feature file in which the steps are separated into different classes.

-The structure can be built using Maven, and follows page object framework.
+The project follows page object framework design pattern.
 Page objects classes contain elements, methods, actions, behaviors for a page.
 Then there are separated tests - cucumber or testNG, calling to these methods and perform assertions.

 ## Project structure